mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

       - 'common.yaml'
 ```

-Custom data layers can be useful when leveraging some of the built-in puppet facts, but to make configurations and Hiera really “work” for your organisation it may be more useful to create some custom facts tailored to business specific needs and then create a Hiera data structure based around those.
+Custom data layers can be useful when leveraging some of the built-in Puppet facts, but to make configurations and Hiera really “work” for your organisation it may be more useful to create some custom facts tailored to business specific needs and then create a Hiera data structure based around those.

-Custom external facts are the easiest to get started with as you can create them using any script language.
+Custom external facts are the easiest to get started with as you can create them using any scripting language.
 Regular custom facts are written in Ruby.
 You can find out more about both types in puppet docs: <a href="https://puppet.com/docs/puppet/latest/external_facts.html" target="_blank">External facts</a> and <a href="https://puppet.com/docs/puppet/latest/custom_facts.html" target="_blank">custom facts</a>.

-## Referring to Hiera in Code<a href="#referring-to-hiera-in-code" aria-hidden="true"></a>
+## Referring to Hiera in code<a href="#referring-to-hiera-in-code" aria-hidden="true"></a>

-We’ve covered the data layer and hierarchy so far, but how do we actually tell puppet to fetch values from Hiera rather than hard coding data into puppet manifests.
-We simply add attributes to the class definition of a manifest:
+We’ve covered the data layer and hierarchy so far, but how do we actually tell Puppet to fetch values from Hiera rather than hard coding data into Puppet manifests?

+We simply add attributes to the class definition within parentheses at the top of a manifest and reference the value in the resource to this attribute:

 ### Hardcoded parameters without Hiera